 You might say Jesus tested the man’s faith.
 Apparently the blind man obeyed without question.
 But there’s more to it than that.

-Picture him stumbling down the busy street, falling or bumping into people, shoving a few aside as he feels his way toward his destination.
+Picture him stumbling down the busy street, falling or bumping into people, shoving some aside as he works his way toward his destination.
 Maybe he accidentally overturns a market stall.

 You see, he wasn’t walking on level ground but on a long downward slope through the city.
 (Here’s a great article comparing the location of the Pool of Siloam vs the Pool of Bethesda.)
 A slope full of steps.
 And it wasn’t just any street.
-It was the pilgrimage road from the Temple to the Pool of Siloam.
+It was the widest boulevard in Jerusalem: the pilgrimage road from the Temple to the Pool of Siloam.

 The man washes his eyes then comes back through the city—no doubt running—to find Jesus.
 He strains through perfectly clear vision to find his benefactor.
 Instead, the Pharisees intercept him.
 Furious and disbelieving that he’d been healed ON THE SABBATH, they summon his parents for questioning and grill the man twice.
 Geesh.

 I’m in awe of how God accomplished so many things with that single act.
 The Pool of Siloam didn’t contain “better” water.
 When Jesus sent the blind man across the city, He ensured that the maximum number of people would see the man’s “before” and “after.”
 Think of how that affected them!
 It was a first-century social media blitz, all for God’s glory.

 (When the man returned to the Temple to look for Jesus, it impacted the Pharisees, too.
 But they didn’t open their eyes or hearts to God’s message.)

 God expressed a slice of His purpose through that man.
 How marvelous is that?